AutogrowSystems/RedisAlerting/README.md

     ph: readings.ph
     ec: readings.ec
     flow: readings.flow
+#   name: redis.key.with.live.value
 ```

 With the example of `ph` above, the alerting system would check the redis key `readings.ph` and determine if it was outside the limits set in `alerts.ph.max` and `alerts.ph.min`.

-When it finds that the value in `readings.ph` is outside the range, it will add "ph" to the redis set `alerts`.
-When it comes back into range "ph" will be removed from the `alerts` set.
+When it finds that the value in `readings.ph` is outside the range, it will add "ph" to the redis set `alerts.active`.
+When it comes back into range "ph" will be removed from the `alerts.active` set.

+So to quickly summarize:

+* `readings.ph` - the reading value used to check against the min and max settings
+* `alerts.ph.min` - the minimum value for the reading (below which an alert is raised)
+* `alerts.ph.max` - the maximum value for the reading (above which an alert is raised)
+* `alerts.active` - the Redis SET that contains the names of the active alerts (e.g. "ph", "ec" or "flow")

 ### Published messages